-The synergistic potential implied by the theory of lumpy, multi-use assets be measured in various ways.
-The relatedness of the businesses of a diversity firm can be calculated by observing the policies used to integrate its assort businesses (or from the lack of such policies) (Rumelt [1974]), but it missions of objectivity and replicability when applied to mergers.
+The synergistic potential implied by the theory of lumpy, multi-use assets of the measured in various ways.
+The relatedness of the businesses of a diversity firm can be calculated by observing the policies used to integrate its assort businesses (or from the lack of such policies) (Rumelt [1974]), but it multiple to the policies of objectivity and replicability when applied to mergers.
 It standard industrial classification (SIC) has served to measure relatedness objectively because of its construction based on similarities of technological and principal inputs (e.g. Caves [1975]).
 The potential synergy resulting from a merger can be measured similarly from the closeness of the activities of the acquiring and acquired enterprises.

 We employ a variant of the approach developed by Shelton [1985, 1988] measure a merger's potential for relatedness.
-She obtained the distribution sales among SIC industries for each acquirer and target firm shortly before the time of the acquisition.
+She obtained the distribution called sales among SIC industries for each acquirer and target firm shortly before the time of the acquisition.
 She then determined judgmentally (on stated criteria)

-TABLE I SUMMARY OF VARIABLE DEFINITIONS AND DATA BASE
+TABLE I SUMMARY OF VARIABLE DEFINITIONS AND DATA BASI

-Symbol Definition Mean Std dev PR Transaction price % prior market value 50.5% 41.4% FIT Extent of relatedness of companies' assets 0.52 0.42 Horizontal merger dummy 0.37 0.46 B Vertical merger dummy 0.09 0.29 Related merger dummy 0.45 0.50 SIZE Sales of acquirer/sales of target 31.6 61.5 TDEBTEQ Target long-term debt/equity 10.4% 24.4% ADEBTEO Acquirer long-term debt/equity 22.9% 38.0% DEDIF TDEBTEQ - ADEBTEQ -12.5% 45.8% TINS Target shares of managers, directors 19.1% 19.3% TFIVE Target shares in blocks > 5% 12.0% 11 7% TBOARD Target officers % board of directors 36.3% 17.1% AINS Acquirer shares of managers, directors 8.5% 12.2% AFIVE Acquirer shares in blocks > 5% 6.5% 10.2% ABOARD Acquirer officers % board of directors 34.9% 18.5% SAPCLOSE S&P index, closing day of transaction 265 27.8 ALLCASH Dummy for all-cash transactions 0.72 0.45 RIVAL Dummy for presence of rival bidder 0.25 0.44
+and the state of t Symbol Definition Mean Std. dev PR Transaction price % prior market value 50.5% 41.4% FIT Extent of relatedness of companies' assets 0.52 0.42 Ħ Horizontal merger dummy 0.31 0.46 V Vertical merger dummy 0.09 0.29 Related merger dummy 0.45 0.50 SIZE Sales of acquirer/sales of target 31.6 615 TDEBTEO Target long-term debt/equity 10.4% 24.4% ADEBTEO Acquirer long-term debt/equity 22.9% 38.0% DEDIF TDEBTEQ - ADEBTEQ - 12.5% 45.8% TINS Target shares of managers, directors 19.1% 19.3% TFIVE Target shares in blocks > 5% 12.0% 11.7% TBOARD Target officers % board of directors 36.3% 17.1% AINS Acquirer shares of managers, directors 8.5% 12.2% AFIVE Acquirer shares in blocks > 5% 6.5% 10.2% ABOARD Acquirer officers % board of directors 34.9% 18.5% SAPCLOSE S&P index, closing day of transaction 265 27.8 ALLCASH Dummy for all-cash transactions 0.72 0.45 RIVAL Dummy for presence of rival bidder 0.25 0.44

-Sources Transactions were identified and dated from ADP Network Services, which also supplied formation on PR, SIZE, ALLCASH, and RIVAL Standard and Poor's Compustat provided information and to calculate FIT, H. V. R. and DEBTEQ, INS, FIVE, and BOARD were obtained from Moody's Deporate Reports, Value Line Reports, and corporate annual proxy statements.
-The history of each manaction was traced through stories published in the Wall Street Journal and retrieved through its index.
-APCLOSE was also obtained from the Journal.
+Sources: Transactions were identified and dated from ADP Network Services, which also supplied information on PR, SIZE, ALLCASH, and RIVAL Standard and Poor's Compustat provided information to calculate FIT, H. V. R. and DEBTEQ.
+INS.
+FIVE, and BOARD were obtained from Moody's Disporate Reports.
+Value Line Reports, and corporate annual proxy statements.
+The history of each magaziner as traced through stories published in the Wall Street Journal and retrieved through its index.

-ther each pair of activities of the two firms held synergistic potential.
-For an pair deemed to fit she calculated the product of the activities' shares of quirer's and target's sales, then summed the resulting products.
-Specifically, a procedure yields the measure:
+wher each pair of activities of the two firms held synergistic potential.
+For the pair deemed to fit she calculated the product of the activities' shares of quirer's and target's sales, then summed the resulting products.
+Specifically, is procedure yields the measure:

-$$FIT = \sum{i}^{AT} \delta{ai} s{a} s{i}$$
+$$FIT = \sum{t}^{AT} \delta{at} s{a} s{t}$$